aitechroberts/sensors/project/README.md

 ---

-### Build & Run
+### VAPI Build & Run

 - **Dockerfile:** Describes how to build an Ubuntu-based container and compile the C program.
 - **run.sh:** Optional script to build and run the container with a single command.
+(Though this project does not have one)
-- **src/main.c:** The main server code that creates a socket, simulates data, and sends the struct.
+- **vapi/main.c:** The main server code that creates a socket, simulates data, and sends the struct.
-- **src/vehicle_api.h:** The packed struct definition and related includes.
+- **vapi/vehicle_api.h:** The packed struct definition and related includes.

 ---